volotat/ConGAN/README.md

 # ConGAN
 Continuous Adversarial Image Generator that can produce good images with relatively small number of examples and without any resolution dependencies.

+While training it creates small examples of generated images into 'images/' folder and saves current model into 'saved_model/' folder.
+After traning you only need "Generator" part of the model to produce new images.

 #### Model structure:
 ![model_structure](ConGAN_Diagram.png)